joja92/belly_button_biodiversity/README.md

 The page provides a dropdown with a list of each sample number.
 The page loads the sample's metadata in a table, filling it with various information about the sample.
 A pie chart is created with each OTU from the sample and it's percentage value.
 Following, a chart is populated with bubbles that represent each OTU.
 The greater the percentage, the larger the bubble.
 The larger the count of the OTU, the higher on the y-scale the bubble is.
 The x-scale represents the ID of each OTU.
 ![pieandgauge](Belly_Button_Diversity/Images/pieandgauge.png)
 ![bubble](Belly_Button_Diversity/Images/bubble.png)
 The app was built using Flask in Python, and the data is kept in a sqlite database.
 The charts of the webpage are generated using Plotly in JavaScript.
+The application is hosted on Heroku ([link](https://bbd-plotly.herokuapp.com/)).

 ## Getting Started